UCF/terraform-aws-apprunner-mysql/README.md

 1. Ensure you are authenticated to your AWS account and have MySQL, OpenTofu, and Terragrunt installed on your command line

 a.
-To authenticate to AWS, go to https://ucf-console.awsapps.com/start, select the correct account after logging in, and follow the instructions to get credentials for the appropriate access policy by clicking "Access Keys"
+To authenticate to AWS, go to https://ucf-console.awsapps.com/start, select the correct account after logging in, and follow the instructions to get credentials for the appropriate access policy by clicking "Access Keys" and copying the exported credentials into your terminal

 b.
 To install MySQL, see the following document: https://downloads.mysql.com/docs/mysql-installation-excerpt-8.0-en.pdf